|For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 Plus, you’ll receive a 25% points rebate if you use your Amex points for flights booked with Amex Travel (up to 250,000 points back each calendar year).
 The rebate will kick in for first and business-class tickets, as well as coach tickets on your selected airline.

-Here are a few ways you can use Amex points to unlockfree travel.
+Here are a few excellent ways to make the most of your Amex points

 Alaska Airlines and Singapore Airlines are partners.
 This means you can transfer Amex Membership Rewards points to Singapore Airlines, then book coach award flights on Alaska Airlines to Hawaii from West Coast cities like Los Angeles, San Francisco and Seattle for only 12,000 Singapore Airlines miles.

-That means by opening the Amex Business Gold, you’ll have enough points for a round-trip flight from the West Coast to Hawaii (24,000 Amex Membership Rewards points for a round-trip flight/4 points per dollar for spending in bonus categories), with plenty of points left over.
+That means by opening the Amex Business Gold, you’ll have enough points for two round-trip flights from the West Coast to Hawaii with points left over.